thoughtbot/ruby-science/book/solutions/inline_class.md

 Next, we can [delete `EmailInviter` entirely](https://github.com/thoughtbot/ruby-science/commit/bc863108).

-After inlining the class, it requires fewer jumps through methods, classes, and files to understand how invitations are delivered.
-Additionally, the application is less complex overall.
+After inlining the class, it requires fewer jumps through methods, classes and files to understand how invitations are delivered.
+Additionally, the application is less complex, overall.
 Flog gives us a total complexity score of 424.7 after this refactoring, down slightly from 427.6.
-This isn't a huge gain, but this was an easy refactoring, and continually deleting or inlining unnecessary classes and methods will have larger long term effects.
+That isn't a huge gain, but this was an easy refactoring, and continually deleting or inlining unnecessary classes and methods will have broader long-term effects.

 ### Drawbacks